Survivor Series (1988): Storylines

-The card included matches that resulted from scripted storylines, in which wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, with storylines produced on their weekly television shows.

 The main feud heading into Survivor Series pitted The Mega Powers (Hulk Hogan and WWF World Heavyweight Champion Randy Savage), Hercules, Koko B. Ware, and Hillbilly Jim against The Twin Towers (Akeem and the Big Boss Man), Ted DiBiase, Haku, and The Red Rooster.
 Hogan and Savage formed this alliance at WrestleMania IV in March 1988 after Hogan helped Savage in defeating DiBiase in the tournament final for the vacant WWF Championship.
 DiBiase and André the Giant faced Hogan and Savage at the inaugural SummerSlam in August where the Mega Powers won.
 DiBiase had bought the contract of André from Heenan at the inaugural Royal Rumble in January.
 In late 1988, DiBiase bought another contract from Heenan, that of Hercules, who was a powerful force in the WWF.
 Hercules refused to become DiBiase's slave and turned babyface and started feuding with DiBiase.
 DiBiase and other heel wrestlers joined The Twin Towers against Hercules, The Mega Powers and other babyface wrestlers.

 Another major feud pitted Jake Roberts against André the Giant.
 The storyline began when Roberts exposed André's extreme fear of snakes on a recent edition of Saturday Night's Main Event XII.
 Roberts had thrown his snake, Damien, on the frightened André, who suffered a mild (kayfabe) heart attack.
 André vowed revenge, but Roberts constantly used Damien—either in their matches or by coming to the ring with a sack containing the snake during André's matches against other wrestlers—to gain a psychological edge.

 The major tag team feud pitted WWF Tag Team Champions Demolition against The Powers of Pain, two teams known for their use of face paint and power brawling style of wrestling.
 The Powers, previously heels in Jim Crockett Promotions, had been brought into the WWF as babyface mercenaries by previous champions Strike Force (Rick Martel and Tito Santana) to avenge both their title loss to Demolition at WrestleMania IV and an injury Demolition had inflicted on Martel back in June.
 The other main feud pitted WWF Intercontinental Champion Ultimate Warrior vs. The Honky Tonk Man, the former champion who was determined to regain his title.